Skip navigation

 What is a urologist?

-A urologist is a physician who specializes in diagnosing and treating urinary tract diseases.
+A urologist is a physician who specializes in diagnosing and treating diseases and conditions of the urinary tract.
 The urinary tract includes the bladder, kidneys, ureters and urethra.
 For men, specifically, urologists treat issues with the male organs, including the penis, testes, scrotum and prostate.
 A urologist also treats conditions involving the reproductive organs and the adrenal glands.

 Why should I see a urologist?